 Consistency in Citation Style

-Be Consistent: Maintain consistent formatting throughout your citations, adhering to your chosen style's guidelines.
+Be Consistent: Maintain consistent citation formatting, adhering to your chosen style's guidelines.

 Follow Style Manuals: Refer to official style manuals or guides for in-depth rules and examples specific to your chosen style.